-A mortgage broker can take the stress out of the mortgage process.
-From finding the best interest rate and lowest fees, to completing the application and closing the loan on time, a mortgage broker is well-versed in the whole process.
+From finding the best interest rate and lowest fees to completing the application and closing the loan on time, mortgage brokers are well-versed in the experience of getting a mortgage.
 Working with a mortgage broker to navigate today’s market can be a wise move, especially for a first-time homebuyer.

 What is a mortgage broker?

 A mortgage broker is a go-between who matches borrowers and mortgage lenders.
 If you’re buying a home or refinancing, a broker can help you find the best mortgage for your particular needs and situation.

 “A mortgage broker not only helps you get the most competitive rates and pricing, they also help make sure your loan is a good match with the particular lender,” explains Andrew Weinberg, principal at Silver Fin Capital Group in Great Neck, New York.
 “They can quickly determine the best lender for each individual borrower.”